irrdnet/irrd/docs/development/storage.rst

 * `origin`: the origin of the operation, i.e. what caused this change.
   Options are:
   * `UNKNOWN`: entry was created before origin field was added
-  * `MIRROR`: change received from a mirror, over NRTM or by file import
+  * `MIRROR`: change received from a mirror, over NRTMv3 or by file import
   * `SYNTHETIC_NRTM`: change derived from synthesised NRTM
   * `PSEUDO_IRR`: change derived from changes to pseudo-IRR objects
   * `AUTH_CHANGE`: change made by a user of an authoritative database
   * `RPKI_STATUS`: change triggered by a change in RPKI status
   * `BOGON_STATUS`: change triggered by a change in bogon status
-* `serial_nrtm`: the local NRTM serial of this change.
+* `serial_nrtm`: the local NRTMv3 serial of this change.
-* `operation`: the type of NRTM operation, either ADD (object was added or updated), or DEL (object was deleted).
+* `operation`: the type of NRTMv3 operation, either ADD (object was added or updated), or DEL (object was deleted).
 * `object_class`: the RPSL object class, e.g. ``route6``.
 * `object_text`: the full text of the object as a single text.